-Reinhold de Croll was born in Stockholm in 1673 and died on 29 November 1710 in the same city.
+Reinhold de Croll was born in Stockholm in 1673 (the exact date remains unknown) and baptised on 14 November, 1673.
+He died on 29 November 1710 in the same city.
 He was a composer, organist, carillonneur and a member of the Swedish Royal Court Orchestra.
 He was considered to be the best organist of his time in Stockholm.
 Of his compositions only a few dance pieces have been preserved.

 Reinhold de Croll’s parents were Johan de Krull (died in 1702) and Märta Siewerts.
 Johan de Krull had been an organist at Riddarholm Church in Stockholm and from 1670 carillonneur in the German Church.
 Reinhold’s brother, Johann de Croll (1681−1704), was employed as an organist at Maria Magdalena Church and, upon his father’s death, taking over the position as carillonneur at the German Church.
 Their sister Catherina was married to a royal court musician named Johann Knapp[e] (died in 1721), and their son, Johan Reinholt would later became a member of the Hovkapellet (the Royal Court Orchestra).